waverunner/articles/learn-wish.md

 You may have also noted that the widgets used were not very fancy or modern.
 I used the original classic widget set reminiscant of the X windows Motif days.
 There are default widget extensions called "themed widgets" which can be used to give your application a more modern and polised look and feel.

 Finally in this article, I glossed over the topic of geometry managers which are used to take widgets and place them in a specific order.
 Nothing can be displayed to the screen unless it is managed by some kind of geometry manager.
 The "grid" manager is fairly simple; it places widgets in a line left to right.
 Hence, I had 5 grid definations to create the 5 row application.
 Two other geometry managers called `place` and `pack` exist.
 The `pack` manager arranges widgets around the edges of the window and the `place` manager allows for fixed placement.
 In addition to these geometry managers, there are special widgets called `canvas`, `text`, and `panedwindow` that can hold and manage other widgets.
-A full description of all these can be found in the classic Tcl/Tk reference guides and in this online reference: XXXX
+A full description of all these can be found in the classic Tcl/Tk reference guides and in this online reference over at [Tk commands](https://tcl.tk/man/tcl8.7/TkCmd/index.html) documentation page.

 ## Conclusion
-I hope you enjoyed the article and
+In conclusion, Tcl and Tk provide a straightforward and effective approach to building graphical user interfaces and event-driven applications.
+The simple guess the number game demonstrated here is just the tip of the iceberg when it comes to what you can accomplish with these tools.
+By continuing to learn and explore Tcl and Tk, you can unlock a world of possibilities for building powerful, user-friendly applications.
+So keep experimenting, keep learning, and see where your newfound Tcl and Tk skills can take you!